Partial resolution of complex cones over Fano ${\cal{B}}$: Fano

-\right)~.~{\cal{G}}(2,-2,0)~. \sidd Starting from the toric data in the the inverse algorithm for $\Bb$ theory\cite{sid}, it is a straightforward exercise to show the scaling freedom in the CS levels.
-Taking the $P$ matrix (\ref{PB2}), giving VEV to any of the matter fields gives ${Q_F}_r=0$.
-Also from the quiver diagrams given in figure~\ref{fig:B2-1} and figure~\ref{fig:B2-2}, we know that any 2 node daughter theory will have the CS levels either $(0,0)$ or $(2n,-2n)$.
-Thus, the daughter theory will be either $\BC^4$ or the $\BZ_{2n}$ orbifolds of $\BC^4$.
+\right)~. \sidd Taking the $P$ matrix (\ref{PB2}), giving VEV to any of the matter fields gives ${Q_F}_r=0$.
+Also from coalescing of nodes in the quiver diagrams given in figure~\ref{fig:B2-1} and figure~\ref{fig:B2-2}, we know that the non-trivial CS level of the 2 node daughter theory will be $(2,-2)$.
+Thus, the daughter theory will be $\BZ_{2}$ orbifolds of $\BC^4$.
 From eqn.(\ref{PB2}) we see that giving a VEV to any of the matter fields will always remove the last column ($p_8$) of the $P$ which corresponds to an internal point in the toric diagram of $\Bb$.
 So if we do the algebraic higgsing of $\Bb$, we are never going to get the embedding as Fano $\BP^3$ which has an internal point in its toric diagram.
 We will now work out the partial resolution to see if we can get more information.